CAIP-25: Wallet Create Session JSON-RPC Method

 The JSON-RPC method is labeled as provider_authorize and its params object contains “requiredScopes” and/or “optionalScopes” objects populated with CAIP-217 “scope objects” keyed to CAIP-217 scope strings.

-• The requiredScopes array MUST contain 1 or more scopeObjects, if present.
+• The requiredScopes object MUST contain 1 or more scopeObjects, if present.

-• The optionalScopes array MUST contain 1 or more scopeObjects, if present.
+• The optionalScopes object MUST contain 1 or more scopeObjects, if present.

 Response